Skip Nav Skip to Search

 ALL SOCIAL SECURITY NUMBERS MUST BE MARKED OUT ON ALL SUBMITTED DOCUMENTS

-When a sworn complaint has been filed against a real estate licensee, the licensee shall be notified immediately and be provided an opportunity to file an answer within fifteen (15) days of the notice.
-Subsequent to the fifteen day answer period, an investigation or Preliminary Investigative Session may be conducted.
-The investigation or Investigative Session will be under the supervision of the Executive Director of the Commission.
-A Prosecutor may be designated to examine the results of the investigation and/or conduct a Preliminary Investigative Session.
-In the name of the Commission, the Prosecutor may subpoena witnesses, take testimony by depositions and compel the production of records or documents bearing upon the complaint.
+After the filing of a sworn complaint against a real estate licensee, the licensee receives notification immediately and has an opportunity to file an answer within fifteen (15) days of the notice.
+Following the fifteen-day answer period, the Commission conducts an investigation or Preliminary Investigative Session.
+The Investigative Session, in addition to the investigation itself, is under the supervision of the Executive Director of the Commission.
+A designated Prosecutor may examine the results of the investigation and/or conduct a Preliminary Investigative Session.
+On the Commission’s behalf, the Prosecutor may subpoena witnesses, take testimony by depositions, and compel the production of records or documents bearing upon the complaint.

 INVESTIGATION: Commission staff interviews the complainant and respondent and any other relevant parties to the transaction to obtain information in connection with the allegations.
-Researches and compiles information and formulates a report.
+The investigator, after researching and compiling information, will subsequently write a report.

-PRELIMINARY INVESTIGATIVE SESSION: A preliminary session is an Informal meeting, conducted by a Prosecutor, between the complainant and respondent, conducted by a Prosecutor to obtain information from the parties in connection with the allegations.
+PRELIMINARY INVESTIGATIVE SESSION: A preliminary session is an Informal meeting, conducted by a Prosecutor, between the complainant and respondent to obtain information relevant to the allegations.

-FORMAL HEARING: A hearing held in accordance with the Administrative Procedures Act and conducted before the Commissioners or a Hearing Examiner with a court reporter present.
+FORMAL HEARING: A hearing held in accordance with the Administrative Procedures Act and conducted before a Hearing Examiner with a court reporter present.
 All witnesses give sworn testimony during a Formal Hearing.

-PROSECUTOR: The Prosecutor is an attorney for the Commission who reviews investigative reports or may conduct a Preliminary Investigative Session to gather information in connection with the allegations, and then makes recommendations to the Commissioners.
+PROSECUTOR: The Prosecutor is an attorney for the Commission who reviews investigative reports, or conducts a Preliminary Investigative Session, to gather information relevant to the allegations, and then makes recommendations to the Commissioners.

-HEARING EXAMINER: An attorney for the Commission who conducts a Formal Hearing and acts as an Administrative Law Judge.
+HEARING EXAMINER: The Hearing Examiner is an attorney for the Commission who conducts a Formal Hearing and acts as an Administrative Law Judge.